 Dubai is indisputably the luxury goods center of the Middle East.
-The burgeoning market – which boasts upscale malls and its own version of Fashion Week – is not without its setbacks, namely, a plentiful supply of counterfeit goods.
-In 2017, alone, more than Dh280 million ($72.2 million) in counterfeit goods were taken off the streets of Dubai as authorities continue in their attempts to tackle a global trade that damages legitimate businesses and fuels organized crime and terrorism.
+The burgeoning market – which boasts wildly upscale shopping centers and its own version of Fashion Week – is not without its setbacks, namely, a plentiful supply of counterfeit goods.
+In 2017, alone, more than a half of a billion dollars worth of counterfeit goods were taken off the streets of Dubai.
+So far this year, even more have been confiscated, as authorities continue their years-long efforts to tackle a global trade that damages legitimate businesses and fuels organized crime and terrorism, and that shows no signs of slowing.

-From fake Louis Vuitton, Chanel, and Burberry bags to cheap unauthorized car parts, compromised weight loss drugs and imitation anti-aging treatments, Dubai’s market for legitimate goods is being met with – and potentially damaged by – floods of fakes.
-As noted by the National, counterfeiters in the Middle East are becoming increasingly sophisticated.
+From fake Louis Vuitton, Chanel, and Burberry bags to cheap unauthorized car parts, compromised weight loss drugs and imitation anti-aging treatments, Dubai’s market for legitimate goods is being met with – and increasingly damaged by – floods of fakes.
+Moreover, as the National pointed out last year, counterfeiters in the Middle East are becoming increasingly sophisticated.
 “Once largely sold in the bustling streets of the Karama market in Dubai, many [counterfeit goods] are now promoted via social media accounts and WhatsApp and delivered to tourists' and residents' hotels and homes.”

-Equipped with the region's largest port and the title of the Middle East's tourism capital, it is only fitting that the city has been struggling with an influx of counterfeit goods, but as Dubai continues to rise in prominence as a must-visit destination for world travelers, its Department of Economic Development, which regulates the sale of goods in Dubai, is working to cut down on the sale of counterfeit goods.
-The Department has ramped up its efforts, routinely revealing seizures of counterfeit goods, and has also taken to partnering on joint actions with luxury brands, such as Louis Vuitton, in order to curb the manufacture and sale of counterfeit goods in the region.
+Equipped with the region's largest port and the title of the Middle East's tourism capital, it is only fitting that Dubai has been struggling with an influx of counterfeit goods, but as the highly-populated city continues to rise in prominence as a must-visit destination for world travelers, its Department of Economic Development, which regulates the sale of goods in Dubai, is working overtime to cut down on the sale of counterfeit goods.

 As Abdulla Al Kaabi, Deputy Executive Director of the Commercial Compliance & Consumer Protection sector in the Department of Economic Development said in 2015, “Along with cracking down on counterfeit products entering the local market major focus of our IP protection efforts now is on creating partnerships with businesses and brand owners to launch joint initiatives to raise awareness among our employees and consumers on the importance of trademarks and ways to combat counterfeiting.”

-The large-scale push to fight fakes comes as Dubai works to position itself as a full-fledged fashion capital, for which it is well on its way.
+The large-scale push to fight fakes comes as Dubai has been investing heavily in positioning itself as a fully-fledged fashion capital.
 More than 2,000 brands are on a waiting list for retail space in the Dubai Mall, which is now being extended to accommodate an additional 160 stores.
-Based on the fact that the mall itself attracted 80 million shoppers in 2016, alone, and the daily average of $1800 in sales per square foot for its resident stores, it is hardly a surprise that luxury brands want in.
+Based on the fact that the mall itself attracted 80 million shoppers in 2016, alone, and the daily average of $1,800 in sales per square foot for its resident stores, it is hardly a surprise that luxury brands want in.

 While cheap "Louis Vuitton" bags or other fake luxury goods might be a lure for some travelers, they are certainly not appealing to bona fide luxury shoppers or to the luxury brands that are expanding their operations in Dubai.
 As such, the motivation behind the Department of Economic Development's efforts to cut down on fakes is not purely legal in nature but is likely meant to serve as a form of reassurance to these luxury brands and consumers, alike.